oracle/fmw-kubernetes/docs-source/content/oam/manage-oam-domains/logging-and-visualization.md

 1. In the NFS persistent volume directory that corresponds to the mountPath `/u01/oracle/user_projects/domains`, create a `logstash` directory.
 For example:

    ```
-   $ mkdir -p  /scratch/OAMK8S/accessdomainpv/logstash
+   $ mkdir -p  /scratch/shared/accessdomainpv/logstash
    ```

 1. Create a `logstash.conf` in the newly created `logstash` directory that contains the following.
-Make sure the paths correspond to your `mountPath` and `domain` name:
+Make sure the paths correspond to your `mountPath` and `domain` name.
+Also, if your namespace is anything other than `oamns` change `"elasticsearch.oamns.svc.cluster.local:9200"` to `"elasticsearch.<namespace>.svc.cluster.local:9200"`:

    ```
    input {